★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 If you find yourself with thoughts like this, meditative activities can be a boon for untangling the negativity in your mind.
 A mind that is calm and focused on just the right aspects of a situation works best.

-But how do you know how to embrace the emptiness of your mind if knowing to appreciated an empty mind requires at least that knowledge itself?
+But how do you know how to embrace the emptiness of your mind if knowing to appreciate an empty mind requires at least that knowledge itself?
 What is the bare set of knowledge that one must have to appreciate nothingness?
 Or to appreciate life?
 What set of knowledge is necessary to most effectively utilize one’s own mind?
 If we can harness beginner’s mind, how do we tap into that after we become an expert in some skill?
 Wouldn’t that require cultivating awareness of our present moment to observe our state of mind as we experience life?
 And if we are observing our own mind, then which part of our mind are we observing?
 If we must focus part of our mind to observe the machinations of the rest of our mind, then what does that imply about the structure of our mind?
 And how do we observe it in totality?

 Perhaps, the answer is … . .

 We must comprehend what motivates others and what motivates ourselves.
-When we develop awareness the long-term goals of others, we can see how they might fit into our life and we can draw on our own network to help them.
+When we develop awareness of the long-term goals of others, we can see how they might fit into our life and we can draw on our own network to help them.
 When we ascertain their short-term motivations, we can more effectively predict their actions.
 When we develop a model for their behavior and their propensity to stick to a goal or follow short-term desire, we gain a much better understanding of their character.

-True self-mastery is the ability to want to do the things you won’t want to have to do.
+True self-mastery is the ability to want to do the things you don’t want to have to do.
 In other words, to trick your mind into enjoying experiences which are otherwise unpleasant by abstracting yourself from the more base cognitive patterns that arise from negative or unwanted experiences, when it’s something that contributes to a goal.
 Aristotle wrote about this in Ethics.

 The brain and mind are peculiar.
 They are kind of like biological computers, but I don’t believe we are just chemical robots trapped in meatspace.
 Yet because our minds are computers, they operate using programs, though the API isn’t quite as direct as Twitter’s.
 The interface here is far more complicated.